San Jose Grand Prix: The track

 Initially the track was designed to run near Downtown San Jose, California, circling around the SAP Center.
 However, due to higher than expected costs for street repairs and improvements, among other concerns, race organizers moved to a course running directly through downtown.

 The course began on Almaden Boulevard running northerly along the southbound lanes of the road crossing VTA light rail tracks at San Carlos St. Just before reaching Santa Clara Street the course reached turn one, an abrupt hairpin that caused the drivers to double back in the southbound direction along Almaden Blvd again in the opposite direction of normal traffic.
 The course then turned east along Park Avenue at turn two.
 Turn 3 took the drivers on to Market Street passing Plaza de César Chávez through the shallow chicane of turns four and five again crossing the VTA light rail track.
 The course then turned right on to Balbach at turn 6.
 At the final turn 7 the course again turned right back on to Almaden Blvd.
 The entrance to the pit lane was also at turn 7.

 The course was the shortest and tightest track on the Champ Car schedule the three years the San Jose Grand Prix was run.

 Event history

+AAA Championship Car

+The first championship car race to be held in the San Jose area was the San Jose 100, which was held at the mile-long Santa Clara County Fairgrounds in 1951 and 1952.
+During the 1952 event, driver Joe James was killed after flipping end-over-end and suffering a fractured skull and internal injuries.